calvinturbo/Telegram-Archive/README.md

 1. Pull the new image: `docker-compose pull`
 2. Restart: `docker-compose up -d`

-Your existing data in `/data/backups/telegram_backup.db` will continue to work.
+Your existing data will continue to work. v3 automatically detects v2 environment variables (`DATABASE_PATH`, `DATABASE_DIR`) for backward compatibility.

 **Optional: Switch to PostgreSQL**